Insurance: A Guide to Coverages and Cost Factors for NEMT Professionals

 Height, weight, and class of a motor vehicle (Passenger, commercial, livery, etc): Larger vehicles such as vans and buses are usually pricier to cover than a standard passenger car.

 The primary use(s) for a vehicle(s): (Personal, business, NEMT, delivery): Business use policies will cost more, but offer more extensive protection compared to personal policies.
 As an NEMT professional, you’ll need the best coverage for both your drivers and passengers.

 The mileage a vehicle is driven in a given time period.
 The more you drive a car, the greater its exposure to losses caused by accidents or other circumstances.

 Who will be transported in the vehicle: (Passengers with specific medical or mobility needs, ambulatory passengers, etc.): Additional coverage for liability and personal injury protection would help minimize risk of losses caused by personal injury or wrongful death settlements resulting from an accident or other incident.

 How many vehicles are on a policy: Some insurance providers may offer discounts for protecting multiple vehicles.

-Where the vehicle will be garaged: Location of your base depot and whether your garage is equipped with a security system or guarded by a fence or gate play into the cost of insurance for you as an NEMT operator.
+Where the vehicle will be garaged: The location of your base depot and whether your garage is equipped with a security system or guarded by a fence or gate play into the cost of NEMT insurance for you as an NEMT operator.